Outdated browser

 Causes of biodiversity loss

 There is growing awareness across the Dutch financial sector that rapid action must be taken to conserve and restore biodiversity.
 This requires major investments.
 According to the Sustainable Finance Platform's Working Group on Biodiversity, it is up to financial institutions to take the lead here.
-This working group shares plans and good practices in its paper entitled Biodiversity; Opportunities & Risks for the Financial Sector.
-One of its plans is for financial institutions to make their impact on biodiversity measurable and develop new investment models that take account of biodiversity.
+Each year, the working group shares plans and good practices on investing and financing in biodiversity that can be found at the bottom of this page.
+Are you new to biodiversity?
+The Working Group on Biodiversity has also published an introductory e-learning on biodiversity for financial sector employees.

 Roadmap for the protection of biodiversity